mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 The default value is `0`, which means no limit.
 If the value of `soft_ttl` is larger than `hard_ttl` it will be adjusted down to the same value.

-The duration can be specifed as explained [here](../Getting-Started/Configuration-Guide.md#durations).
+The duration can be specified as explained [here](../Getting-Started/Configuration-Guide.md#durations).
 If no explicit unit has been specified, the value is interpreted as seconds in MaxScale 2.4.
 In subsequent versions a value without a unit may be rejected.